andreas-mausch/andreas-mausch.github.io/posts/2022-11-28-virtual-machines-virtualbox-libvirt-qemu-vagrant/index.md

 - ✅ libvirt works on M1
 - ✅ Vagrant can be installed on M1
+  - However, it ships it's own embedded version of ruby, instead of using the one provided by the system. 🤮
+  - And, that shipped version is x86_64 always. 🤮🤮
 - 🚧 However, the vagrant-libvirt plugin can not be installed ootb.

 ```bash